SuperElastix/elastix/README.md

 ## More information ##

-More information, including an extensive manual, can be found on the website: <https://elastix.lumc.nl/>.
+More information, including an extensive manual and model zoo, can be found on the website: <https://elastix.lumc.nl/>.

 You can also subscribe to the [mailing list](https://groups.google.com/forum/#!forum/elastix-imageregistration) for questions.
 Information on contributing to `elastix` can be found [here](CONTRIBUTING.md).